tripleo1/awesome/README.md

 - [jnode-revisited/nuix-java-fs](https://github.com/jnode-revisited/nuix-java-fs) - Various file system implementations based on the code of the JNode operating system
 - [jnode/jnode](https://github.com/jnode/jnode) - Code for the JNode operating system
 - [kaby76/AntlrVSIX](https://github.com/kaby76/AntlrVSIX) - AntlrVSIX is a language server for use with Visual Studio 2019, Visual Studio Code, and Gnu Emacs to support Antlr, Bison, and W3C EBNF grammars.
 In addition to the IDE extensions provided here, a command-line tool is available to refactor grammars in order to make them cleaner, more readable, and more efficient.
+- [kframework/java-semantics](https://github.com/kframework/java-semantics) - The semantics of Java in K
 - [kieler/klassviz](https://github.com/kieler/klassviz) - Visualization of class diagrams using KIELER Lightweight Diagrams (KLighD)
 - [kukido/eclipser](https://github.com/kukido/eclipser) - Eclipser is an IntelliJ plugin.
 It converts Eclipse launch configurations into IntelliJ IDEA run configurations.
 - [ldenisey/idea-openscad](https://github.com/ldenisey/idea-openscad) - OpenSCAD language plugin for the IntelliJ platform.